-Singapore has been on our travel list for years.
+Singapore has been on our travel list for years, and it’s the perfect spot for a layover.
 After seeing photos of the Gardens by the Bay and hearing about the delicious Singaporean cuisine, it was our turn to check out this amazing city for ourselves.

 We were fortunate enough to have a quick Singapore stopover from 7:30am to 3pm with Singapore Airlines.

 In this post, we’re sharing top things to do during your Singapore layover, especially if you have 8 hours or less to explore.
-Plus, we have helpful tips on logistics on leaving the Changi Airport.
+Plus, we have helpful tips on logistics for leaving Changi Airport.

 If you decide to not leave the airport, check out the new Jewel Changi Airport to experience a waterfall, canopy walk, and more exciting attractions!

 For those with extra time to explore, consider visiting Singapore in the evening with this unique overnight layover.
 If you have more time, spend a full one day, 4 days, or even up to two weeks in Singapore.
 The opportunities are endless!